quent/brick-battery/readme.md

 found that I could fairly simply use the ModBus over TCP capability from the inverter and get all data from the LAN.
 This uses the SunSpec standard so it should be easy to use with any non-SolarEdge inverter.

+## User interface

+See the <a href="ui/readme.md">UI Readme page</a> for the A/C remote and BBC remote using simple Javascript web applications.